cu-ecen-aeld/final-project-vizdr/README.md

 vladzdravkov@gmail.com

 ## Schedule Page

-A shared schedule and milestones for the project can be found at the [Project Schedule](https://github.com/users/vizdr/projects/1).
+An entire schedule and milestones for the project can be found [here](https://github.com/users/vizdr/projects/1).